atellmer/spawn-x/README.md

 spawn$.select(state => state.roles.admins[2]); // ES2015
 ```

 detect() method makes subscribe for data zone change and apply callback if zone updated.
+If zone will be equal '*', this method makes subscribe for all changes.
 Returns instance object for chaining.
-If zone will be equal '*'. this method makes subscribe for all changes.

 ```javascript
 // Signature: